What are statistics used for in Trimoji?

 What is the completion rate for?

-It is used to check if candidates complete the process and to identify areas for optimization (explanation, timing, follow-up, duration).
+It is used to verify if candidates complete the journey and to identify areas for optimization (explanation, timing, follow-up, duration).

 What are the CV statuses "analyzed", "pending", "unreadable" for?

-They allow for quick identification of processed CVs, blocked items, and problematic files to act faster.
+They allow for quick identification of processed CVs, blocked items, and problematic files to act more swiftly.

 What does the downloaded reports counter represent?

-It indicates the usage of downloaded deliverables, helping to measure adoption and the operational value of reports in your process.
+It indicates the usage of downloaded deliverables, helping to measure the adoption and operational value of the reports in your process.

-They allow you to manage CV processing usage over a period, with a counter for remaining credits visible in the interface.
+They allow for managing CV processing usage over a period, with a counter of remaining credits visible in the interface.